1-rafael-1/simple-robot/README.md

   - [ ] Some sort of on/off switch would be kind of nice, even if plugging the ground cable into the breadboard as a switch is nerdy fun
 - [ ] Mechanics improvements:
   - [ ] There must be a solution for tightening the tracks, which are too long by a few mm and sometimes come loose
+  - [x] The base frame does not fit well with motors that have encoders -> needs to be adapted

 I am not yet sure how many of these improvements I can implement in a reasonable timeframe.
 Maybe I will archive a v2 at some point along the way.